Target Class Does Not Exist In Laravel 8

 }

-Now run again your app all codes are working fine without "Target Class Does Not Exist" error
+Now, you can run your application again, and all the codes should work without encountering the "Target Class Does Not Exist" error.

-In this solution you can use full namespace or changing all your route declarations like below code,
+In this solution, you have the option to use the full namespace or modify all your route declarations as shown in the following code:

 Route::resource('posts','App\Http\Controllers\PostController');

-Here you need to add full path of your controller.
+Here, you need to provide the full path of your controller.

 RECOMMENDED POSTS